What working hours must be observed?

 - For children and young people, in the Employment of Children and Young People Act (Kinder- und Jugendlichenbeschäftigungsgesetz, KJBG).

 - For bakers, in the Bakery Workers’ Act (Bäckereiarbeiter/innengesetz, BäckAG), and for hospital employees, in the Hospital Working Hours Act (Krankenanstalten-Arbeitszeitgesetz, KA-AZG).

 - For employees falling under maternity protection, additional restrictions are applicable pursuant to the Maternity Protection Act (Mutterschutzgesetz, MSchG).

 2. In collective agreements and, under certain conditions, in works agreements as well.

-- For further information see Collective agreements -> Working hours and overtime
+- Please find more detailed information in the Collective agreements -> Working hours and overtime section

 Normal daily working time (i.e. excluding overtime) is eight hours; normal weekly working time (i.e. excluding overtime) is 40 hours.

 Many collective agreements provide for shorter normal working hours.